srlinuxamericas/N92-evpn/README.md

 - Build Layer 3 EVPN

 ## Lab Topology

+Each workshop participant will be provided the below topology consisting of 2 leaf and 1 spine nodes along with 4 clients.

 ![image](images/lab-topology.jpg)

 ## NOS (Network Operating System)

 Both leafs and Spine nodes will be running Nokia [SR Linux](https://www.nokia.com/networks/ip-networks/service-router-linux-NOS/).

+All 4 clients will be runnin [Alpine Linux](https://alpinelinux.org/)

 ## Deploying the lab